This section describes existing telemetry probes measuring interaction with the Address Bar.

 pasted: The text was pasted into the urlbar.

 topsites: The user opened the urlbar view without typing, dropping, or pasting.
-Most likely they clicked the dropdown arrow or pressed the down arrow key while the view was closed, or openViewOnFocus was active.
 In these cases, if the urlbar input is showing the URL of the loaded page and the user has not modified the input’s content, the urlbar views shows the user’s top sites.
 Otherwise, if the user had modified the input’s content, the urlbar view shows results based on what the user has typed.
 To tell whether top sites were shown, it’s enough to check whether value is

 topsites.
 To know whether the user actually picked a top site, check check that